 I am a Boston-based educator, designer, and consultant working at the intersection of media, education, and cultural inclusion.
 My background in instructional technology, community leadership, and film & design has positioned me to work creatively and collaboratively on projects with a diverse range of clients.
 I am a lifelong learner and adaptive leader who actively seeks opportunities to collaborate with others to design more equitable and accessible communities.

-At present, I am a Digital Learning Specialist in the Boston Public Schools, where I build district-wide partnerships around inclusive uses of technology for over 125 schools and lead and support professional learning for teachers and school and district leaders.
+At present, I am the Director of Digital Learning in the Boston Public Schools, where I build district-wide partnerships around inclusive uses of technology for over 125 schools and lead and support professional learning for teachers and school and district leaders.
 As an educator, I have taught media arts and digital literacy skills across K-12, higher education, and workplace settings in California, Michigan, and Massachusetts and am licensed to teach in Massachusetts.
 As a designer and consultant, I tap into my background in film production and multimedia design to collaborate with organizations to develop accessible digital content and advise on disability inclusion strategies for stage, film, television, games, and interactive content.

 Bachelor of Fine Arts, Chapman University